lukasz-jakub-adamczuk/codemarker/README.md

 Download sample-exam file, load in application and check how questions have been displayed.
 Experiment with own questions.

 ## TODO
+- [ ] click on challenge div (not answer) causes error
+- [ ] navigation by keys works any time
+- [ ] too many questions counted for exam when selected exam (parsed indeed) and then loaded another (parsing new one without reset parser)
+- [ ] configurable prev and next buttons for left/right edge if screen (mobile)
 - [ ] collect questions answered wrong and use again
 - [ ] pause challenge
 - [ ] pwa